 Tips ! that you won’t miss while planning Chadar Trek

-Trekking the CHADAR had been on our mind after we completed the Roopkund trek.
+Going for the Chadar Trek had been on our mind after we completed the Roopkund trek.
 But I had been a bit reluctant.
 The thought of -25 degrees was not very inviting to me, I am more of sunshine lover.
 But my partner in crime, Agni managed to convince me.
-And thank you all for liking our previous post on CHADAR Frozen River Trek…!!!
+And thank you all for liking our previous post on Chadar Trek…!!!

 Acclimatization to the height as well as to the cold is equally important.
 Let me share our experience here.
 While boarding the early morning flight from Delhi airport, we were wearing a fleece over a tee-shirt.
 As we arrived near the Leh airport, the air-hostess announced that the outside temperature was 12 degrees below zero!
 As we descended the flight, we were in for a shock – a cold shock.
 It was freezing cold and chilly winds blowing.
 We had no other woolens with us.
 So please carry a warm jacket with you in the flight.